-The awards, announced by the Royal Swedish Academy of Sciences on Tuesday, October 5th, recognized the three scientists for their individual work, the combined effect of which, “provided groundbreaking contributions to our understanding of complex systems,” leading to greater understanding of the complex interactions of physical phenomena involved in global warming and climate change.
+The prizes, announced by the Royal Swedish Academy of Sciences on Tuesday, October 5th, awarded three individual scientists for their respective work, recognizing that collectively they had, “provided groundbreaking contributions to our understanding of complex systems”.

-According to Thors Hans Hanson, Chair of the Nobel Committe for Physics, “The discoveries being recognized this year demonstrate that our knowledge about the climate rests on a solid scientific foundation, based on a rigorous analysis of observations.“
+Thors Hans Hanson, Chair of the Nobel Committe for Physics, said about the awards: “The discoveries being recognized this year demonstrate that our knowledge about the climate rests on a solid scientific foundation, based on a rigorous analysis of observations.“

-This recognition comes in advance of November’s highly anticipated UN COP26 Climate Change Conference in Glasgow, with the stated goal of urgently reducing global carbon emissions in order to meet established warming targets.
-This prize underscores the fact that, despite the warnings from scientist decades ago, carbon emissions continue to rise, as do global temperatures.
+This year’s prize underscores the fact that, despite the warnings from scientist decades ago, carbon emissions have continued to rise, as have global temperatures.
+That this much-deserved recognition comes in advance of November’s highly anticipated UN COP26 Climate Change Conference in Glasgow, where global leaders will convene with the stated goal of urgently reducing global carbon emissions in order to meet established warming targets, emphasizes the urgency with which climate action must be taken.

-Below we have compiled some resources to better understand the significant contributions of these three researchers to the field of climate science
+Berkeley Earth has compiled some additional resources below to better understand the significant contributions of these three researchers to the field of climate science.

-- Syukuro Manabe’s 1970 models predicting future warming were nearly spot on thirty years later.
+- Syukuro Manabe’s 1970 models predicting future warming proved to be nearly spot on thirty years later.

-Princeton University’s senior meterologist Dr. Syukuro Manabe’s is credited with originating the field of climate modeling.
-His work clearly demonstrated that rising levels of atmospheric carbon dioxide lead to temperature increases.
+Princeton University’s senior meterologist Dr. Syukuro Manabe’s is credited with founding the field of climate modeling.
+His early work was among the first to clearly demonstrate that rising levels of atmospheric carbon dioxide would lead to temperature increases.

-Predictions made using Manabe’s early modeling, created in 1970, proved to be spot-on.
+And to further prove his value to the field, warming predictions made using Manabe’s early modeling, first created in 1970, proved to be nearly consistent with warming trends observed decades later.

 2. Klaus Hasselmann’s work identified the impact of man-made carbon dioxide emissions on increasing temperatures.